WHY PAY MORE?

 05

-In 2023, total fire incidents were 54% lower than in 1980, yet inflation-adjusted property losses were 3% higher than in 1980, highlighting increased damage costs.
+In 2023, fire incidents totaled 54% less than in 1980, but inflation-adjusted property damage losses were 3% higher than in 1980, highlighting rising damage costs.
 (National Fire Protection Association)

 06

-In 2022, 97.8% of all homeowners' insurance claims were related to property damage, including incidents involving theft.
+In 2022, 97.8% of all homeowners' insurance claims were related to property damage, including theft incidents.
 (Insurance Information Institute)

 07

-In 2025, a total of 1,102 home fire fatalities were reported across the United States, highlighting the ongoing need for fire safety and prevention measures.
+In 2025, 1,102 home fire deaths were reported across the U.S., underscoring the ongoing need for fire safety measures.
 (Federal Motor Carrier Safety Administration)

 08

-In Hawaii, the average cost is $601 per year.
-Conversely, in Oklahoma, the most expensive state, homeowners pay $4,799 annually for coverage.
+In Hawaii, the average cost is $601 a year.
+In contrast, in Oklahoma, the most expensive state, homeowners pay $4,799 annually for coverage.
 (ValuePenguin)

 09

-In 2023, property crimes made up a staggering 84% of all reported offenses, significantly outnumbering incidents of violent crime across the country.
+In 2023, property crimes accounted for 84% of all reported crimes, significantly outnumbering violent crime incidents nationwide.
 (Deep Sentinel)

 10

-Each year, approximately 1 in 60 insured homes file a claim for water damage or freezing-related property damage, making it one of the most common home insurance claims.
+Every year, approximately 1 in 60 insured homes files a claim for water damage or freezing-related damage, being one of the most common home insurance claims.
 (Rainbow Restoration)

 Note: These statistics were accurate at the time of publication and may change over time.
 Please refer to official sources for the most current data.